-Current assets increased by \$323 thousand or 4%.
-The decrease is due to decreases of cash and cash equivalents, tuition receivable, and inventory.
+Current assets increased by \$318 thousand or 6.1%.
+The increase is due to increases of cash and cash equivalents, tuition receivable, and inventory.
 Current assets are those assets that mature in less than one year.

 Net position continues to provide the foundation for ASCC's financial position.
-The unrestricted net position decreased by \$552 thousand or 9.6% mainly due to a decrease of federal grant revenue and expenditures for capital assets.
+The unrestricted net position decreased by \$1,043 thousand or 16.5% mainly due to an increase of instructional expenses without a significant increase in revenues and a total negative change in net position (similar to the prior year).
 However, these assets continue to earn revenue for growth, and the College draws on its income as seed or matching funds for certain qualified programs. \$3 million of net assets is not available for future spending, nor used to liquidate any of liabilities.

-Current liabilities decreased by \$63 thousand or 1.9%.
+Current liabilities decreased by \$109 thousand or 3.3%.
 The overall decrease is contributed mainly to the decrease in accounts payable and accrued payroll.

 Current liabilities are those obligations payable within one year.
-The current ratio is at 1.56 in fiscal year end (FYE) 2019 in comparison to 1.47 in FYE 2018.
+The current ratio is at 1.71 in fiscal year end (FYE) 2020 in comparison to 1.56 in FYE 2019.